 Call me paranoid, but when I print out my luggage tags and attach them to the handle of my suitcase, I live in fear that those folded pieces of paper will somehow get torn, mangled and/or lost… delaying the arrival of pretty much everything I own (because that’s how I pack).
-That’s why these are a must-have, if only to give me piece of mind.
+That’s why these are a must-have, if only to give me peace of mind.

 4. Beach-Ready Personal Safe